dekkerglen/CubeCobra/CONTRIBUTING.md

 ### Development Server

 The development server can be accessed at: http://162.243.163.51/ This server runs off the master branch, uses http instead of https, and has it's own database.
 The development server is a great way to test new features in an environment closer to the live server.
 Please report any bugs you see on the development server as an issue.
+The development server database is not wiped periodically, but it is subject to instability, so don't use it as a reliable way to store any data.

 # Release Schedule

 Releases are created every two weeks, on friday night.
-There is a feature freeze 3 days before the release where no 'feature-request' pull requests will be approved, only bugfixes.
+There is a feature freeze 3 days before the release where no feature pull requests will be approved, only bugfixes.
+This goes into affect the Tuesday before a release.
 This is to prevent regression on the live server.

 # How to report a bug
 ### Security Disclosures